HamiltonMultimedia/hello-world/README.md

 Now I;m filling in a lot gaps in my learning of IT.
 It's interesting how it's all really beginning to clicc.
+I mean I understood it before but now it's all becoming practical.